-Keeping a consistent record of all our employees' performance is very important which is why the Performance Appraisal form will be used in all cases.
+Keeping a consistent record of all our team members' performance is very important which is why the Performance Appraisal form will be used in all cases.
 Having easy access to such information can help in a number of different ways:

-- Assist discussions between a manager and employee when they have performance-related meetings. - Be used as evidence to support a promotion or other job opportunities. - Be used as evidence in disciplinary related issues.
+- Assist discussions between a manager and team member when they have performance-related meetings. - Be used as evidence to support a promotion or other job opportunities. - Be used as evidence in disciplinary related issues.